-Successful Communication with LEP Populations
+Effective Communication with LEP Populations

 People with LEP are those who self-identify on the US Census that they speak English less than "very well."
 These individuals may not speak English as their primary language or have trouble reading, writing, or understanding English.
 By far, the most common language spoken by people with LEP in the United States is Spanish (64%), followed by Chinese (6%), Vietnamese (3%), Korean (2%), and Tagalog (2%).
-LEP populations are concentrated in urban areas, but smaller metro areas are home to the fastest-growing LEP communities.

-LEP and the Immigrant Experience
+LEP population and the immigrant experience

-When to Use a Medical Interpreter
+When to use a medical interpreter

-Knowing when to call an interpreter for patient interactions can be difficult.
+What language are you most comfortable using to discuss your healthcareKnowing when to call an interpreter for patient interactions can be difficult.
 For example, many people who speak with a heavy accent are proficient in English and do not require translation.
 Others may appear to speak and understand English very well but need assistance for more complex medical conversations.

 It is best to ask rather than to assume.
 Use an open-ended question, such as, "What language are you most comfortable using to discuss your healthcare?"